In this guide I will show you how to start doing yoga at home (for beginners with zero experience).

-The Best Types Of Yoga For Beginners
+Best Types Of Yoga For Beginners

 Warning: Hot yoga (Bikram) is not ideal for beginners because there are many health risks involved.

-5 Rules For Beginners Starting Yoga
+5 Rules For A Home Yoga Practice

-1: Create a yoga room
+1: Create a room to practice in

 2: Go Slowly

-4: On learning yoga from videos
+4: On learning from videos and blogs

-5: Find some yoga friends
+5: Find some friends

-Whenever you’re learning something new it’s worth finding a few people who know what they’re doing.
-Use online forums and facebook to find people in your area who do yoga.
+Whenever you’re learning something new, it’s worth finding a few people who know what they’re doing.
+Use online forums and Facebook to find people in your area who do yoga.
 Ask them for advice.
-In my experience most people are only too glad to offer some advice and to show off their skills.
+In my experience, most people are only too glad to offer some advice and to show off their skills.

 Here is the best beginners yoga video on Youtube (by Adrienne).